This post may contain affiliate links. Please read our disclosure policy.

 • Chewy, fudgy texture.
 The combination of whole egg and egg yolk keeps the crumb rich and slightly dense—like a cross between a cookie and a brownie.

 • Milk chocolate balance.
-Mini Reese’s and milk chocolate chips baked inside, plus ganache on top, creates beautiful flavor layers without overwhelming the peanut butter.
+Mini Reese’s and milk chocolate chips baked inside, plus ganache on top, create beautiful flavor layers without overwhelming the peanut butter.

 • Make-ahead friendly.
 They keep beautifully at room temperature for several days, making them ideal for parties or bake sales.